Becoming a Data-First Business

 Data.
-It’s becoming increasingly valuable.
-As The Economist published back in 2017 “the world’s most valuable resource is no longer oil, but data”.
+It’s more valuable than ever.
+As The Economist famously stated back in 2017, “the world’s most valuable resource is no longer oil, but data.”

 What is a Data-First Business?